-A PSP that is PCI-DSS compliant can hold customers' sensitive card details, such as the Primary Account Number (PAN) and/or funding PAN (FPAN) on file on the merchant's behalf.
+A PSP that is PCI DSS1 compliant can store certain items of cardholder data on the merchant's behalf.
 This prevents customers from having to re-enter their card details each time they make an online purchase with the merchant.

-A PSP may also tokenise the PAN to protect sensitive data by replacing it with random, nonsensitive alphanumeric data, known as a Token.
+A PSP may also tokenise the Funding Primary Account Number (FPAN) to protect sensitive data by replacing it with random, non-sensitive alphanumeric data, known as a Token.
 If intercepted by an unauthorised party, the tokenised PAN holds no exploitable value or meaning, as it can only be reversed (detokenised) to the original data by the tokenisation system that created it.